SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 The impressive result is not a completed five-department report.
 The impressive result is for the tool to stop and say that it cannot complete the assignment.

-That behavior does not happen reliably because we asked it to "be accurate."
+That behavior does not happen reliably because we asked it to *be accurate*.
 We have to define what should be checked and what should happen when a check fails.

 For finance work, that often means instructions such as: